 - RHP Christian McGowan – McGowan’s healthy return year was not entirely healthy and he only pitcher 40.1 regular season innings.
 He has interesting stuff with a sinker that will sit 95-97 early in games, a slider and cutter that he will expand into a wide range of shapes, and then a solid changeup.
 McGowan is already on the starter-reliever line and if selected it would be a reliever.
 The problem is that his command and ability to miss bats isn’t at a level right now where he is a lock to help in 2025.

 - RHP Griff McGarry – If he wasn’t named Griff McGarry this might not be a conversation.
 It was another poor year for McGarry who has continued to struggle to make improvements to his command.
 He is also mostly 93-96 with his fastball, and it doesn’t have quite the same shape he once did.
 His breaking balls will be his weapons with his cutter and sweeper playing well off each other and on their own.
-It is hard to escape 45 walks in 41.1 innings if you arguing that McGarry can handle jumping into a major league bullpen.
+It is hard to escape 45 walks in 41.1 innings if you argue that McGarry can handle jumping into a major league bullpen.

 - LHP Tristan Garnett – If you were asking if a team might claim Garnett off of waivers, the answer might be yes, because he has an intriguing skill set.
 At his best, Garnett will be low-90s up to 95 from a deceptive and funky angle, with a big slow changeup.
 However, Garnett was more 89-91 in the AFL and will be 27 on opening day.
 That shows a general lack of both upside and the immediate contribution you would want from a Rule 5 pick.
 It feels like Garnett is not protected and has a chance to still appear in the majors for them later in the year.